google/zetasql/docs/data-definition-language.md

 **Optional Clauses**

-+   `OR REPLACE`: Replaces any table with the same name if it exists.
++   `OR REPLACE`: Replaces any view with the same name if it exists.
 Cannot appear with `IF NOT EXISTS`.
-+   `TEMP | TEMPORARY`: Creates a temporary table.
++   `TEMP | TEMPORARY`: Creates a temporary view.
 The lifetime of the table is system-specific.
-+   `IF NOT EXISTS`: If any table exists with the same name, the `CREATE` statement will have no effect.
++   `IF NOT EXISTS`: If any view exists with the same name, the `CREATE` statement will have no effect.
 Cannot appear with `OR REPLACE`.

 ## CREATE EXTERNAL TABLE